vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-lookup/README.md

 (3) apart from the required properties `service` (and `optDialog` and `options` for user-defined options), when using your control you can also set:

+- `baseFilter`: an object to be augmented with `text` and `limit` by the lookup component when fetching data from its service.
+This can contain additional filtering criteria, preset by your consumer code.
 - `hasMore`: true to show the More button to open an advanced search.
 - `item`: the currently picked item.
 The corresponding event is `itemChange`.
 - `label`: the label to show in the lookup control.